 A major portion of Adrian van Dis' oeuvre addresses Indonesian influences on his family.
 His first novel, Nathan Sid (1983) and the novels Indische duinen (Indonesian Dunes, 1994), Familieziek (Family Illness, 2002) and Ik kom terug (I'm Coming Back, 2014) are about his mother and his family, and about how family history persists, generation after generation.

-Writer, musician and actor Robin Block follows the path of his grandparents, who had to flee Indonesia in 1949, in the other direction.
+Poet, musician and theatre maker Robin Block follows the path of his grandparents, who had to flee Indonesia in 1949, in the other direction.
 This is the theme of his solo performance Samudra ("ocean") and the 2019 book he wrote together with Angelina Enny (from Indonesia) In Between, Di Antara.

 In 1795, the once-enslaved but later freed Wilhelmina Kelderman sent a heartbreaking letter from Paramaribo to her former master.
 The letter never arrived, as it was on a ship hijacked by the English, ended up in an archive, and was only opened two centuries later.